Bayesian E(3)-Equivariant Interatomic Potential with Iterative Restratification of Many-body Message Passing: Declarations

-This research was supported by the National Research Foundation of Korea (NRF) funded by the Korean government (Ministry of Science and ICT(MSIT))(RS-2022-NR072058, NRF-2023M3K5A1094813, RS-2023-00257666, RS-2024-00455131) and by Institute for Basic Science (IBS-R036-D1).
-SYW and CWM acknowledge the support from Brain Pool program funded by the Ministry of Science and ICT through the National Research Foundation of Korea (No. RS-2024-00407680).
-We are grateful for the computational support from the Korea Institute of Science and Technology Information (KISTI) for the Nurion cluster (KSC-2022-CRE-0082, KSC-2022-CRE-0113, KSC-2022-CRE-0408, KSC-2022-CRE-0424, KSC-2022-CRE-0429, KSC-2022-CRE-0469, KSC-2023-CRE-0050, KSC-2023-CRE-0059, KSC-2023-CRE-0251, KSC-2023-CRE-0261, KSC-2023-CRE-0311, KSC-2023-CRE-0332, KSC-2023-CRE-0355, KSC-2023-CRE-0454, KSC-2023-CRE-0472, KSC-2023-CRE-0501, KSC-2023-CRE-0502, KSC-2024-CRE-0117, KSC-2024-CRE-0144, KSC-2024-CRE-0330, KSC-2024-CRE-0358, KSC-2025-CRE-0161, KSC-2025-CRE-0286, KSC-2025-CRE-0316, KSC-2025-CHA-0020) and Neuron cluster (KSC-2023-CRE-0472, KSC-2025-CRE-0093, KSC-2025-CRE-0122, KSC-2025-CRE-0164, KSC-2025-CRE-0341).
-Computational work for this research was partially performed on the Olaf supercomputer supported by IBS Research Solution Center and GPU cluster supported by Ministry of Science and ICT (MSIT) and the National IT Industry Promotion Agency (NIPA).
-JL acknowledges the support from Institute of Information \& Communications Technology Planning \& Evaluation(IITP) grant funded by the Korea government(MSIT) (No.RS-2019-II190075, Artificial Intelligence Graduate School Program(KAIST)
+We are grateful for the computational support from the Korea Institute of Science and Technology Information (KISTI) for the Nurion cluster (KSC-2022-CRE-0082, KSC-2022-CRE-0113, KSC-2022-CRE-0408, KSC-2022-CRE-0424, KSC-2022-CRE-0429, KSC-2022-CRE-0469, KSC-2023-CRE-0050, KSC-2023-CRE-0059, KSC-2023-CRE-0251, KSC-2023-CRE-0261, KSC-2023-CRE-0311, KSC-2023-CRE-0332, KSC-2023-CRE-0355, KSC-2023-CRE-0454, KSC-2023-CRE-0501, KSC-2023-CRE-0502, KSC-2024-CRE-0117, KSC-2024-CRE-0144, KSC-2024-CRE-0330, KSC-2024-CRE-0358, KSC-2025-CRE-0161, KSC-2025-CRE-0286, KSC-2025-CRE-0316, KSC-2025-CHA-0020) and the Neuron cluster (KSC-2023-CRE-0472, KSC-2025-CRE-0093, KSC-2025-CRE-0122, KSC-2025-CRE-0164, KSC-2025-CRE-0341).
+Computational work for this research was partially performed on the Olaf supercomputer supported by the IBS Research Solution Center and on the GPU cluster supported by the Ministry of Science and ICT (MSIT) and the National IT Industry Promotion Agency (NIPA).